SirVer/shell_grunt/README.rst

    # A work item that builds my Project.
    class BuildWidelands(WorkItem):
        name = "Building widelands"
-       command = lambda selp, paths: ["make", "-j5", "-k"]
+       command = lambda self, paths: ["make", "-j5", "-k"]

        # The stdout and stderr can be found in this file, when the WorkItem is
        # done running.
        output_file = "/tmp/wl_errors.log"

-       # This file will gets stdout and stderr of this work item streamed.
+       # This file will receive stdout and stderr of this work item as they
-       # Useful for tail -f.
+       # are read by shell grunt.
+Useful for tail -f.
        output_stream = "/tmp/wl_errors_stream.log"

        # The working directory for this WorkItem.